 Last month, I wrote about self-help in terms of developing personal growth skill-sets.
 Self-awareness is a skill.
 Managing emotions is a skill.
 Setting boundaries is a skill.
 Finding a sense of purpose and passion in what you do is a skill.
 Self-respect, in many ways, is even a skill.

-I also mentioned that I was building something that I’ve called “The Subtle Art School.”
-This school is based around these personal growth skills.
+This is why I’ve included tools in the site membership to help you develop these personal growth skills.
 Six skills, in particular: resilience, managing emotions, relationships, finding a sense of purpose, challenging your own beliefs, and living out your values.

 So, figure out what skill it is you want to improve upon this year.
 Write it down and try to plan how you’re going to approach it.
-You can do it within the school, or on your own.
+You can do it with the site membership, or on your own.
 I don’t give a fuck.

 And me?
 Well, I think I still need to perfect my “angrily watch other people eat dessert in front of me” skill.
 That and my, “stop after two tacos,” skill, which has been non-existent until now.